sudo-d4s3/link_brain/README.md

 # TODO
 - ~~create a database and link it to the frontend~~
 - ~~create forms to add database entries~~
+- ~~create a tagging system~~
-- create a tagging system
+- make the tagging system render better
 - ducktape a search engine onto it
 - throw a spider on top